jlmelville/smallvis/docs/spectral.md

 related to Laplacian Eigenmaps and Diffusion Maps.
 Assume if you see reference to a vector $v$ without any subscript that this refers to the eigenvector of
 $L_{rw}$.

+### Scaling the Eigenvectors

+Eigenvectors aren't defined to have any particular length.
+Different software will return the eigenvectors with different lengths, so you will need to make a decision about their length.
+The Laplacian Eigenmaps literature often refers to the smallest eigenvectors as a vector of 1s, so you could do that.
+The actual length will then depend on the dimensions of your matrices.
+The other obvious choice is to scale all the vectors to unit length.
+Forgetting to scale eigenvector output has been a common cause of temporary panic and wild goose chasing on my part when writing this document.

 ## Laplacian Eigenmaps